Link

 If you have to go the meeting way, it’s important to schedule meetings with relevant people inside the organization to speed up solutions or understand business problems.
 But try to keep meetings to a minimum and with the least amount of people present.
 Please refer to the following guidelines to scheduling effective meetings.

-If you think other squads, organization or fireteams are affected by changes you or your squad are doing, fail on the side of over-communicating so everybody is on the same page.
+If you think other squads or organizations are affected by changes you or your squad are doing, fail on the side of over-communicating so everybody is on the same page.

 When in doubt, over-communicate.